lyteword/chspurgeon-tod/volume-3/psalm-63.md

 **Verse 8.** "A mighty hunter before the Lord."

-1\.The object of pursuit: *Thee.*
+1\.
+The object of pursuit: *Thee.*

-2\.The manner of pursuit: *Hard after.*
+2\.
+The manner of pursuit: *Hard after.*

-3\.The dangers encountered. *J. S. B.*
+3\.
+The dangers encountered. *J. S. B.*

 **Verse 8.** (*second clause* ).
 God's right hand upholds his people three ways.

-1\.As to *sin;* lest they should fall by it.
+1\.
+As to *sin;* lest they should fall by it.

-2\.As to *suffering;* lest they should sink under it.
+2\.
+As to *suffering;* lest they should sink under it.

-3\.As to *duty;* lest they should decline from it. *W. Jay.*
+3\.
+As to *duty;* lest they should decline from it. *W. Jay.*

 **Verses 9-10.**

-1\.The enemies of the Christian.
+1\.
+The enemies of the Christian.
 Evil spirits, evil men, evil habits, etc., etc.

-2\.Their intent.
+2\.
+Their intent.
 To destroy the soul.

-3\.Their fall.
+3\.
+Their fall.
 Certain, shameful, destructive.

-4\.Their future.
+4\.
+Their future.
 Hell is reserved for them *G. J. K.*

 **Verse 11.** Three topics.

-1\.Royal rejoicing.
+1\.
+Royal rejoicing.

-2\.Lawful swearing.
+2\.
+Lawful swearing.

-3\.Evil speaking.
+3\.
+Evil speaking.

 ## Works Upon The Sixty-Third Psalm

 CHANDLER'S *"Life of David"* contains an Exposition of this Psalm.
 Vol. 1, pp. 130-4.

 "An Exposition of the 63 Psalm, "in eight Sermons, in *"Choice and Practical Expositions on four Select Psalms*...
-By THOMAS HORTON, D.D., 1675."
+By THOMAS HORTON, D. D., 1675."
 (Folio.)

 Twelve Sermons (on Ps 63:1-8) in "Sermons on various Practical *Subjects.* By ALEXANDER SHANKS (1731-1799), late Minister of the Associate Congregation of Jedburgh, Edinburgh, 1081."